IE-bank-team/ie-bank-infrastructure/modules/data-protection/backup-vault/README.md

 ### Parameter: `dataStoreType`

 The datastore type to use.
-ArchiveStore does not support ZunoRedundancy.
+ArchiveStore does not support ZoneRedundancy.

 - Required: No
 - Type: string